Palette-Pickers/paint-mixer/README.md

 You can try out Paint Mixer without installing anything by visiting [paint-mixer.netlify.app](https://paint-mixer.netlify.app).

-I apologize for the confusion.
-Here's the corrected version of the Installation section:

 ## Installation

-Before you can use Paint Mixer, ensure you have [Node.js](https://nodejs.org/) installed on your machine.
+Before you can install Paint Mixer, ensure you have [Node.js](https://nodejs.org/) installed on your machine.
 Then follow these steps:

 1. Clone the repository to your local machine using: